AuthDomain#

 authenticated, add paths covering everything you might want authenticated,

-and then use a filter (set_filter
+and then use a filter (set_filter to bypass

 authentication for those requests that don’t need it.